PaulFrankling/recip_me/TESTING.md

 * All recipe cards correctly link to their respective `show_recipe.html` page. &check;
 * If the user isn't logged in or the recipe doesn't belong to them, it does not allow them to edit or delete it. &check;
-* All recipes are layed out correctly. &check;
+* All recipes are layed out correctly and all information can easily be read by the user. &check;
 * If the user who added the recipe doesn't input an Image URL, the recipe correctly shows the [default image](https://github.com/PaulFrankling/recip_me/blob/master/static/images/recipe-alt.png) set. &check;
 * The particular recipe selected shows the correct user who added it towards the bottom of the screen. &check;
 * If the user is logged in and the recipe belongs to them, it shows the 'Edit Recipe' and 'Delete Recipe' buttons. &check;